This article may contain compensated links. Please read disclaimer for more info.

-One of the best things to do in Cannes, France in winter is to go for a stroll in the marina and watch the luxurious yachts.
-Another recommended thing to do in Cannes is to walk up in the old town area and stroll around the cobblestoned alleys and walk up to the old watchtower.
+One of the best things to do in Cannes, France, in winter is to go for a stroll in the marina and watch the luxurious yachts.
+Another recommended thing to do in Cannes is to walk up in the Old Town area, stroll around the cobblestoned alleys, and walk up to the old watchtower.

 From the watchtower, you’ll get an impressive view of all of the city and the marina.
 In addition to that, Cannes is also famous for its shopping, and you’ll find lots of local designer shops and international brands on the shopping street.